kwiden/LetsLearnProgramming/Electronics/Potentiometer.md

 The applications are unlimitd, but common uses include things like "knowing the angle of an arm," "setting the speed of a motor (ie as a input at the driver station)", or other situations where there is a defined minimum and maximum value that the system **cannot** exceed.
 If a pot is forced to rotate beyond its hard-stops, you will break the sensor.

-### Oops!
-It looks like this article is still under construction, check back later for updates.
+### -Oops!
+It looks like this article is still under construction, check back later for updates.-